tower120/rc_event_queue/doc/benchmarks.md

 As you can see, on the long session it lies between `Vec` and `VecDeque`.
 On very short sessions - it is x2 slower then `VecDeque`.

+"Read session size" - is the number of items that reader consume per each `.iter()` call.

 ## Single thread write performance

 ![](images/st_write_bench.svg)

 Write to `EventQueue` is **not** lockless.
 Hence, `EventQueue::push` is x4 times slower, then `Vec::push` (which is not bad already).
 To overcome that - `EventQueue` has bulk insert - `EventQueue::extend`.
 On long write sessions - it closes to `Vec::extend`.

+"Write session size" - is the number of items that reader push per each `.extend()` call.

 ## Thread count read-performance dependency